learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ```python
 This is a python cell without valid Python so we will see an error
 ```

-      File "<ipython-input-1-4e0ec4477064>", line 1
-        This is a python cell without valid Python so we will see an error ^
-    SyntaxError: invalid syntax

 So, a cell must either be of type markdown or of type code, in which case all of the contents must be valid Python.
 It cannot be both.
 We can quickly change a cell from markdown to code with some keyboard shortcuts.